Preparing for a Conference or Panel

 - Case manager: a university administrator who will facilitate the process

 - Complainant (as approved): parties reporting having been affected by an incident

-- Advisor (sometimes): person to emotionally or strategically support the respondent (and the complainant, as approved)
+- Support person (sometimes): person to emotionally or strategically support the respondent (and the complainant, as approved)

 - Witnesses (sometimes): individuals with relevant information regarding the incident who can be requested by the respondent, the complainant, or a university official

-In addition to those parties listed above, the following also participate in university hearing boards:
+In addition to those parties listed above, the following also participate in Student Conduct Panels:

 - Presiding officer: a university administrator or UICC member who will be the lead facilitator of the process